 Notice Marilyn Monroe resting her head against him.
 As if to communicate he’s the leader of her world.

 You don’t need to make yourself a full subordinate, but it’s the little details that make the difference:

-As much as there are low quality expression of mannishness, there are also low quality expressions of femininity.
+As much as there are low-quality expressions of mannishness, there are also low-quality expressions of femininity.